takawazo/fabric-automated-suspension/index.md

 ## Overview

-This blog explains how to automate the suspension of Microsoft Fabric capacities using PowerShell and Azure Automation.
+This article explains how to automate the suspension of Microsoft Fabric capacities using PowerShell and Azure Automation.
 This helps reduce costs by stopping unused capacities during off-hours.

 ## What the Script Does